interlay/interlay.github.io/docs/vault/installation.md

 subkey generate --output-type json | jq '{(.accountId): .secretPhrase}' > keyfile.json
 ```

 Please use a separate keyname and mnemonic for each client.
 This name determines which wallet to load on the Bitcoin full node.
+If the Vault spends funds from another wallet this may leave the Vault without BTC to cover future redeem requests.

-If the Vault spends funds from another wallet this may be marked as theft.
+?> You may also generate the keyfile manually using the [Polkadot extension](https://support.polkadot.network/support/solutions/articles/65000098878).

 ### Funding